rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/sdk.rst

 .. note::

-    The Rackspace SDKsare no longer actively supported or developed.
+    The Rackspace SDKs are no longer actively supported or developed.

 Rackspace created SDKs for the following languages: